Yevgen-Kharchenko/RepairAgencySpringBoot/README.md

 1. Clone project
 2. Run Application
 3. Go to link http://localhost:8088/
-4. To login as an admin, use a login / password : admin@g.com / admin
+4. To login as an admin, use a login / password: admin@g.com / admin
+5. To login as manager, use a login / password: manager@g.com / manager
+6. To login as master, use a login / password: master@g.com / master
+7. To login as customer, use a login / password: user1@g.com / password  or register yourself
 5. Enjoy!

 #Business logic: